jriguera/photoplace/README.md

 Contact
 =======

-For more details, visit http://jriguera.github.io/photoplace .
+For more details, visit the project web: http://jriguera.github.io/photoplace .
 As well, you can write suggestions or impressions to photoplace-project@googlegroups.com

 Donations